The Template Creator greatly facilitates the process of creating and testing templates, as follows:

 The new project dialog allows you to:

 - Select a project type.
-Depending on a project type, the Template Creator generates drafts with different structure in a PSD document.
+Depending on a project type, the Template Creator generates drafts with different structure in a Photoshop document (PSD).
 Also, different template types let you employ different artistic means.

 - Specify template orientation:

-Several orientations inside one PSD document (more information here).
+Several orientations inside the same document (more information here).

-Several orientations, while each of them will be stored in a separate PSD document.
+Several orientations, while each of them will be stored in a separate document.

 - Create a project based on existing PSD files open in Photoshop.